 Wilby’s British background and European experience have proven to aid the Gators in international recruiting, proven by Spofforth and 2008-09 newcomer Jemma Lowe, who swept the 100 & 200-yard butterfly events at the 2009 SEC Championships.
 Lowe took down 25-yard-old Florida records in both events.

-Most recently, Wilby was on deck twice this summer including the 2014 European Games and Commonwealth Games.
-Dan Wallace led UF at the Commonwealth games as he captured gold in the 400-meter individual medley while Sebastian Rousseau earned a trio of bronze medals.
-Also competing for UF was Corey Main and Sinead Russell.
-Wilby coached three student-athletes at the European Games including Eduardo Solache-Gomez, Marcin Cieslak and Pawel Werner.
+Most recently, Wilby was on deck twice last summer at the 2014 European Games and Commonwealth Games.
+Dan Wallace led UF at the Commonwealth Games as he captured gold in the 400-meter individual medley, while Sebastian Rousseau earned a trio of bronze medals.
+Also competing for UF were Corey Main and Sinead Russell.
+Wilby coached three student-athletes at the European Games, including Eduardo Solache-Gomez, Marcin Cieslak and Pawel Werner.

 Wilby made the transition from swimming to coaching when he accepted a position as a swimming developer with the Stockton Council in England.
 In 1990, he returned to the United States and was named head coach at the Lakeside Hawks Swim Club in Louisville, Ky.
 Two years later, Wilby joined the coaching staff at The Bolles School in Jacksonville, Fla., and was honored as the Florida Age Group Coach of the Year in 1994.